a-tonchev/rest-api-boilerplate/README.md

-# KOA Rest API + mongodb driver + user authentication
+# KOA Rest API Boilerplate with mongodb driver
 Boilerplate for Rest API based on node js, KOA and mongo driver with JSON Schema validation (which is native for mongo)

 ## Installation